Jon Gettman: Science and the End of Marijuana Prohibition

 In 1999, Gettman presented a speech, Science and the End of Marijuana Prohibition, at the 12th International Conference on Drug Policy Reform.
 He noted that under the Controlled Substances Act, the key decision-makers on marijuana are the scientists at the United States Department of Health and Human Services, whose scientific and medical findings are binding on the Drug Enforcement Administration.
 Pointing out that Schedules I and II are, by law, reserved for drugs like heroin and cocaine with a "high potential for abuse," Gettman proposed that drug policy reformers use the petitioning process to "cross-examine under oath and penalty of perjury every HHS official and scientist who claims that marijuana use is as dangerous as the use of cocaine or heroin."

 Petitions

 In 1995 Gettman submitted a petition to the Drug Enforcement Administration calling for the rescheduling of cannabis.
-The petition sought to remove marijuana and its cannabinoids from Schedules I and II of the Controlled Substance Act on the grounds that the drug lacks the potential for abuse that warrants inclusion there.
+The petition sought to remove marijuana and its cannabinoids from Schedules I and II of the Controlled Substances Act on the grounds that the drug lacks the potential for abuse that warrants inclusion there.
 The DEA must by law forward all petitions which advocate the rescheduling of a drug to the Department of Health and Human Services for further review.
 By proceeding to do so, the DEA implicitly judged that "sufficient grounds" exist for the rescheduling of cannabis.

 In 1999, Gettman speculated that if removed from Schedule I, cannabis could be: